gwappa/amorphys/docs/source/core/spatial.rst

         an optional (but recommended) property referring to an :py:class:`Individual` who supplied this :py:class:`Material` instance.

+    .. py:attribute:: composition

+        an optional property holding a :py:class:`Spatial` or an array of them, as it is inherited from :py:class:`Spatial`.

     .. py:attribute:: reference

         an optional ``string`` or ``[ string ]`` property inherited as an